wingtk/gvsbuild/README.md

     * [msys2](https://msys2.github.io/)
     * [Python 3.4](https://www.python.org/ftp/python/2.7.9/python-2.7.9.amd64.msi) (install in C:\Python34), or other package like [Miniconda 3.4](https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe)

 1. Follow the instructions on the msys2 page to update the core packages.

-1. Install needed packages in the msys2 shell
+The needed packages for the script (make, diffutils, ...) are download and installed automatically if not presents in the msys2 installation.

-    ```bash
-    pacman -S nasm patch gettext make coreutils diffutils pkg-config
-    ```

 1. Clone [this repository](https://github.com/wingtk/gtk-win32) to _C:\gtk-build\github\gtk-win32_ It contains the build script, project files and patches.